 What Does it Look Like to Study Communication at Concordia?

-The mission of the Communication Major at Concordia University is to develop:
+The mission of the Bachelor of Arts in Communication at Concordia University Texas is to develop:

 - Effective public speakers